appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 Its built in git client isn't as good as `magit`, but there's no reason why it can't be made better.
 It has somewhat of a similar idea to the IntelliJ offerings in terms of how you'd do a compile/build/deploy, but that is not a problem, because you can just hit `F4` and get a terminal.
 If you get feedback in terms of diagnostics, they're categorised, and navigable, just like in Emacs.
-Unlike Emacs, they're navigable even if you don't use the `flycheck`/`flymake` packages and/or explicitly use a `compile` commmand whose output may or may not parse correctly.
+Unlike Emacs, they're navigable even if you don't use the `flycheck`/`flymake` packages and/or explicitly use a `compile` command whose output may or may not parse correctly.
 It defaults to soft tabs.
 So what else do you want?